-SUBJECT: Steve Piispanen/Keene Auto Body - Request to Discharge Fireworks ATTACHMENTS:
+SUBJECT: Steve Piispanen/Keene Auto Body - Request to Discharge Fireworks COUNCIL ACTION: In City Council September 6, 2018.
+Referred to the Planning, Licenses and Development Committee.
+ATTACHMENTS:

 Description Communication - Piispanen Property Owner's Permission Certificate of Insurance BACKGROUND: Keene Auto Body is celebrating their 90th anniversary on September 29 and would like to have a fireworks display as part of the celebration.